A-G-D/lua-boolexpr/README.md

 ## Description

-BoolExpr is a library for handling boolean expresions.
+BoolExpr is a Lua library for handling boolean expresions.
 Its usage ranges from simple to complex.

 \<MORE DESCRIPTION TO BE ADDED LATER\>